-Homeowners across the Atlanta area frequently contact Estes Services about circuit breaker tripping, burning smells, or flickering lights.
-In this guide, our electricians explain the most common signs of an overloaded home electrical wiring system, what causes them, and when to call a professional.
+Homeowners often notice tripping breakers, flickering lights, or unusual heat near outlets.
+In this guide, we explain the signs of an overloaded circuit, what causes it, and when to call a professional.

 Common Signs of an Overloaded Circuit